-Dr. Susan Borghoff is a Senior Managing Scientist with ToxStrategies, Inc., and is based in Research Triangle Park, NC.
+Dr. Susan Borghoff is based in Research Triangle Park, NC.
 She is a board-certified toxicologist with over 30 years of experience designing and managing diverse research programs and regulatory-driven in vitro and in vivo toxicology studies for commercial and federal clients.
 Her work has also included scientific and technical oversight, data analysis and interpretation, and preparation of both Final GLP Study Reports for regulatory submission and peer-reviewed scientific manuscripts.
 Dr. Borghoff has directed scientific research to support dose-response and hazard identification for incorporation into human health risk assessments.

 Dr. Borghoff is a recognized expert in evaluating modes of action by which agents cause toxicity, modulate endocrine pathways, and cause cancer in rodents, and the relevance of these responses for assessing human risk.
 Her research has focused on understanding the metabolism and pharmacokinetics of agents using physiologically based pharmacokinetic (PBPK) models for extrapolation of risk to humans.
 She has been involved with critical reviews of toxicity and carcinogenicity studies, advising on specific study designs to fill data gaps for understanding modes of action, and as an Expert Panel member for scientific oversight of industry-sponsored toxicity and carcinogenicity testing programs.
 Dr. Borghoff’s experience also includes implementing a program to conduct GLP regulatory studies associated with the US Environmental Protection Agency (USEPA)-mandated Endocrine Disruption Screening Program (EDSP) and co-chairing a workshop titled, “Lessons Learned, Challenges, and Opportunities: The US Endocrine Disruptor Screening Program,” held in Research Triangle Park in 2013 to assess this program.